top of page

 Examples:

 1. You start a policy on a herd of bred heifers in South Dakota with an endorsement for automatic additions.
 With this endorsement the calves will be automatically added to the policy.
 A winter storm blows in and 25% of your herd is smothered by snow.
-Contact your Plains Horizon agent as soon as you get a head count.
+Contact your Covered By Cori agent as soon as you get a head count.
 Your losses will be covered at 100% less your deductible.
 Deductibles vary.

 • Cost: Depends on your location and additional endorsements.